 So she signed up for my Create A Profitable Online Store Course and her results have been staggering.
 In just 7 months, she’s made over 190,000 and over the holiday season, she made 100K in just a single month.

 Toni had never sold a physical product before prior to this and she did not leverage her existing audience for sales either.
-And today, she speaks very candidly about her experience.
-Enjoy!
+And today, she and I run an ecommerce conference together called Sellers Summit.
+Check it out!

 What You’ll Learn